mcamara/laravel-localization/README.md

 ## Translated Routes

-You can adapt your URLs depending on the language you want to show them.
-For example, http://url/en/about and http://url/es/acerca (acerca is about in spanish) or http://url/en/article/5 and http://url/es/articulo/5 (view == ver in spanish) would be redirected to the same controller using the proper filter and setting up the translation files as follows:
+You can translate your URL.
+For example, http://url/en/about and http://url/es/acerca (acerca is about in spanish) or http://url/en/article/5 and http://url/es/articulo/5 (article is articulo in spanish) would be redirected to the same controller using the proper filter and setting up the translation files as follows:

 It is necessary that the `localize` middleware in loaded in your `Route::group` middleware (See [installation instruction](#LaravelLocalizationRoutes)).